 Hours will be assigned according to the policy for each site, in addition to College and Employment Standards.
-The student will work the same shifts as the supervisor but may be supervised by another person in that role.
+The student will work the same shifts as the preceptor/supervisor/instructor but may be supervised by another person in that role.
 Students may be required to work weekends, evenings, nights, holidays, or a combination of shifts.
 Note that statutory holidays do not need to be made up and will be factored into the hour requirements.
-The site may be responsible for choosing one or more WIL supervisor(s).
+The site may be responsible for choosing one or more WIL preceptor/supervisor/instructor(s).

 When calculating hours, do not deduct time for breaks or lunch.
 For example, working 0700-1900 would be a 12-hour shift and recorded as such.
-Round time to the nearest 15 minutes.
+Round time to the negrest 15 minutes.

-Students will complete WIL experiences (practicums) with the following number of hours:
+Students will complete the Hospital Unit Clerk, Medical Office Assistant, Dental Office Assistant, Veterinary Office Assistant or Medical Device Reprocessing Technician WIL experiences (practicums) with the following number of hours: